thinkful-ei-rabbit/shopping-list-func-skeleton/README.md

-# Shopping List App Challenge
+## Shopping List Starter

-This repo contains starter files for the *Shopping List App* challenge.
+#### Created for the Thinkful EI Program.

+Please reference the startup instructions within your curriculum.